-The British sport horse spent days in intensive care but after a long road to recovery was ready to return to competition that winter.
+The British sport horse spent days in intensive care after the colic bout, but after a long road to recovery was ready to return to competition that winter.

 “He came back into work in October, and by the end of November, we’d entered our first competition,” Nikki told H&H.

 “But the Wednesday beforehand, I was driving home from a friend’s house when I saw a car spinning towards me.
 The driver had lost control, and hit me head-on.”

 Nikki said four of her cervical vertebrae rotated in the accident, so the following spring, she underwent surgery, as a result of which she now has limited movement of her head and neck.

 She already rode with looped reins owing to a lack of strength and grip in her hands and wrists, as a result of which she is classified as a grade V para rider.

 “On that Wednesday, apparently the first thing I said to the paramedics was: ‘For God’s sake, I was supposed to be going to a dressage show this weekend, which I’ve waited for for ever’,” she said.

 “I had to wait ages for the operation, but I was riding again about six weeks afterwards.”